MadRiver44/wdi/unit04/w11_d02/lecture/d3/readme.md

 ## Learning Objectives

+- Importing D3 and Working with Latest Version
+- Comparing jQuery to D3
 - Manipulate the DOM using D3
 - Bind data to DOM elements
 - Scales: Linear & Ordinal